 This section summarizes important guidelines for digital testing.
-See Section 1 of the PSAT 10 Testing Rules to make sure you cover all the steps to successfully prepare to take the PSAT 10.
+See Section 1 of the PSAT 8/9 Testing Rules to make sure you cover all the steps to successfully prepare to take the PSAT 8/9.

 - All devices used for testing must be in good working order with enough battery power to last for about 3 hours.
 Your testing device must be able to connect to Wi-Fi, and you may need to update your operating system to support the digital test.
 Testing staff might not have extra batteries or calculators. - If you are allowed to bring your own device, you need to download the Bluebook app from bluebook.app.collegeboard.org. - If you're testing with extended time, bring a power cord; your testing site should provide an outlet for recharging if needed. - During exam setup, which will take place as either part of your school's digital readiness check or right before the test, you'll be required to review and agree to the Testing Rules.
-As part of exam setup, you'll also have the option to provide additional information about yourself.
-You may also have the opportunity to provide a mobile number to access the BigFuture School mobile application, where you can receive scores and personalized college and career information. - On test day, you'll follow instructions to connect to Wi-Fi, complete exam check-in on your testing device, and type a brief statement saying that you agree to follow all rules for the exam. - During testing:
+As part of exam setup, you'll also have the option to provide additional information about yourself. - On test day, you'll follow instructions to connect to Wi-Fi, complete exam check-in on your testing device, and type a brief statement saying that you agree to follow all rules for the exam.

-- If you are wearing a brimmed cap, store it under your desk.
+- During testing: - If you are wearing a brimmed cap, store it under your desk.
 If you are wearing a hooded shirt or jacket, remove your hood and keep it off during testing. - Store any snacks or drinks you bring under your desk.
 You may only eat snacks during breaks.
 The testing staff will tell you where you can go to have your snack. - You must remain in the testing site for the duration of the test.
 If you leave before you're dismissed, your scores are subject to cancellation. - Keep your laptop open or your tablet uncovered and on during the entire duration of testing.
 Closing your laptop lid or covering your device may result in a loss of your responses.